hoel-bagard/Segmentation-PyTorch/README.md

 In the code, "classification" refers to the object/class classification part.
 And danger refers to the danger level classification.

+Many functions in the code are from old projects and have not been adapted for this one, they are therefore not usuable (and not needed).

 ## Installation

 ### Dependencies